gabrielaliera/Android_Kotlin_Debugging/README.md

 - [ ] 🗒️ Debug and fix Print List activity
 - [ ] 💯 Debug and fix Favorite Number activity

-The following STRETCH features are implemented:

-- [ ] TODO

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!
+There are no STRETCH or EXTRA features for this lab.

 ## Video Demo